dheidelberger/panel-popup/README.md

     csInterface.evalScript('Do something here')
 }, 100);
 ```
+**Tip:** From trial and error, I've found that about 50 milliseconds is a long enough delay but less than that is not.
+I've been doing 100 milliseconds just to be safe.
+If someone encounters a situation where even 100 isn't enough, first of all, get a faster computer!
+But second, shoot me an email or file a [bug report](https://github.com/dheidelberger/panel-popup/issues) and let know and I'll increase the delay.

 To hide the popup, use the `hidePopup` method.
 You will likely want to declare `myPopup` as a global variable so that you can call its methods from anywhere in your panel code.
 ```javascript